Anassatti/TestAutomation/README.md

 ***Next Step***

-Build the project as library, which automtically will stepup everything in place
+Build a library, which automtically will include ML&DL and imports all the required files.